 Tim Perkins, director of the Proctor Maple Research Center at the University of Vermont states that catching the first sap of the season is important because it “makes the best syrup.”
-Dr. Perkins has studied the records of maple syrup production over the last 40 years and found a fairly steady progression of the maple sugaring season moving earlier and earlier, and also getting shorter.
+Dr. Perkins has studied the records of best maple syrup production over the last 40 years and found a fairly steady progression of the maple sugaring season moving earlier and earlier, and also getting shorter.

 I definitely prefer Fancy grade to all others because of its subtle nuances.
 To appreciate this grade you need to really taste it and take the time, like a good wine, to embrace the exquisite flavor.
 It's really interesting to taste test different sugarmaker's Fancy grade and do a taste comparison.